-Forestay and side stays are mounted in the same stainless fitting on the mast, where the three upper diamond stays each with an 8 mm Quicklink is installed.
-Over these you find 3 open holes where you install the forestay in the centre eye and the two side stays one on each available fitting - and this 8 mm Quicklink on the side stays has to be secured and tightened with a "key" No 14 and best with some Locktite.
+Forestay and side stays are mounted in the same stainless fitting on the mast, where the three upper diamond stays, each with an 8 mm Quicklink, is installed.
+Over these you find 3 open holes where you install the forestay in the center eye and the two side stays, one on each available fitting - this 8 mm Quicklink on the side stays must be secured and tightened with a "key" No 14 and preferably with some Loctite.

-SETTING THE GENOA:
+SETTING THE GENOA

 Before hoisting the genoa, make sure to roll some furling line on the furling drum.
-Turn the head foil clockwise until you have about one metre (approx. three feet) line left in the cockpit.
-This way you are able to furl the genoa at once when the Genoa is hoisted.
+Turn the head foil clockwise until you have about one meter (approx. three feet) line left in the cockpit.
+In this way you can furl the genoa at once when it is hoisted.
 The luff is mounted by the shackle over the furling drum.
-Tension is adjusted via the Genoa halyard in the cockpit.
+Tension is adjusted with the genoa halyard from the cockpit.
+Make sure the battens are mounted in the leach of the sail.

-MOUNTING THE MAINSAIL:
+MOUNTING THE MAINSAIL

 The mainsail is placed either on the mainsail boom between the lazy-jacks and or just on the trampoline.
 Start from the top of the sail.
 Make sure the boat is facing into the wind.
 Mount the top of the mainsail to the upper top double batten car on the mast.
-Then hoist the mainsail to the next batten car, fit the next batten car etc. etc. Please note that on the top first sail batten, the link to the batten car is mounted with the nut facing DOWN - and on all the others the nut is facing UP.
+Then hoist the mainsail to the next batten car, fit the next batten car etc. Please note that on the top first sail batten, the link to the batten car is mounted with the nut facing DOWN - and on all the others the nut is facing UP.

-Remember to fit the two reefing lines in the mainsail sail.
+Note: Remember to fit the two reefing lines in the mainsail sail.